-The manager of Ecofin Global Utilities and Infrastructure Trust (EGL) notes that after a challenging 18-month period, things are beginning to look a lot brighter.
-It points out that since the middle of February, strong earnings, AI momentum behind electricity demand, and a shifting macroeconomic outlook have contributed to a 23% bounce in the company's shares.
+After a challenging 18-month period, things are beginning to look a lot brighter for the Ecofin Global Utilities and Infrastructure Trust (EGL).
+Since the middle of February, strong earnings, AI momentum behind electricity demand, and a shifting macroeconomic outlook have contributed to a 23% bounce in the company's shares.

-The manager says that the recent rally likely reflects the company's NAV performance and what it describes as a considerable opportunity which exists across the utilities and infrastructure sectors as the energy transition gathers steam.
-In the manager's view, the structural upside of the EGL portfolio remains dramatically underappreciated by the market, and with shares still trading at a double-digit discount, it believes investors have an opportunity to invest in a long-term market leader at a very attractive price.
+The recent rally reflects the company's NAV performance and the considerable opportunity which exists across the utilities and infrastructure sectors as the energy transition gathers steam.
+In our view, the structural upside of the EGL portfolio remains dramatically underappreciated by the market, and with shares still trading at a double-digit discount, investors have an opportunity to invest in a long-term market leader at a very attractive price.